dawar-s/adventure-works-bike-sales-analysis/README.md

 - **Combining Multiple Files**<br>
 We had 3 files containing sales data from 2020, 2021 and 2022.
 Here, I kept all the sales data file in a separate folder, and then chose the option `Get Data` -> ` Folder` in Power BI `Home` tab.
 This will combine all the files in the folder.
 Here I have combined all the data into a single table `Sales Data`.

-    > [!TIP]
-    >
+> [!Tip]
 > Using `Folder` option to combine the file will also result in Power BI automatically picking up new files as and when they are added to the folder.